Brunaugh Lab

 Building new tools

-We develop experimental platforms and instrumentation that capture drug behavior under physiologically realistic conditions — replacing surrogate measurements with direct observation.
+We develop experimental platforms and instrumentation that capture drug and material behavior under physiologically realistic conditions — replacing surrogate measurements with direct observation at the scale where outcomes are determined.

 Learn more →